MichaelTamaki/berkeleyblockchain.github.io/README.md

 The files to edit are in the `src` folder.
 After running npm start, it will automatically compile the scss and html files into CSS/HTML and compile the appropriate Javascript files into a bundle.
 BrowserSync hot reloads your browser everytime you save a change to scss, njk or js files.

-Files are compiled into `docs`.
-This folder is compiled from the files in the `src` folder, but should be in our version control so that it can be served via Github Pages.
-Every file that is needed to deploy the site should be in `docs`.
+The files from the `src` folder are compiled into the root folder, such that it can be deployed via Github Pages.

-## Deployment

-This is currently deployed on Github Pages.
-You'll notice that the CSS/img/JS src tags are weird because this is deployed as a project, rather than a user site.
-In actual deployment, these just have to start with a single /

-The `docs` folder should contain everything that is needed to deploy.

 ## Resources
 [bs4starter](https://github.com/bradtraversy/bs4starter) - The boilerplate used.